 Here are some strategies for dealing with the cravings (especially the less healthy ones):

-• Keep your glucose levels balanced and your cravings at bay by eating smaller-sized meals frequently throughout the day.
+• Eat Smaller Meals Frequently: Keep glucose levels stable and cravings in check by eating smaller meals throughout the day.

-• If you find yourself craving a certain unhealthy food often, seek out substitutes.
-Try swapping a strawberry milkshake for a kefir strawberry smoothie, or switch out those ranch potato chips for kale chips with a savory greek yogurt dip.
+• Seek Healthy Substitutes: If you frequently crave unhealthy foods, find alternatives, like swapping a strawberry milkshake for a kefir strawberry smoothie or ranch chips for kale chips with a Greek yogurt dip.

 While it’s usually safe to have some of that food you can’t get off your mind, if you’re unsure about a craving, you can always turn to your doctor for clarification.